spack/spack/lib/spack/docs/pipelines.rst

 (and could also appear as a dictionary with a ``name`` specifying the image name, as well as an ``entrypoint`` to override whatever the default for that image is).
-For other types of runners the ``variables`` key will be useful to pass any information on to the runner which it needs to do its work (e.g. scheduler parameters, etc.).
+For other types of runners the ``variables`` key will be useful to pass any information on to the runner that it needs to do its work (e.g. scheduler parameters, etc.).

 .. _staging_algorithm: